 Here at St. Damian there are opportunities to grow in faith this Advent:

-• Attend daily Mass.
+• Attend daily Mass, Mon, Weds, Thurs, and Fri at 9:00am.
+The rosary is prayed at 8:30am before Mass.
 Currently, registration is not required.
 Every Mass is livestreamed to our Facebook page.
+Tuesday is reserved for the School.

 • Every Wednesday there is Eucharistic Adoration in our church from 9:45 am - 12:00 pm, and 5:30- 7:00pm without registration.